 Advisory services for Circadian

 UL Solutions can help with advisory services around our luminaire measurement and field measurement offerings.
 Connect with us to discuss your project in more detail.

 DG 24480, Design Guideline for Promoting Circadian Entrainment with Light for Day-Active People

 Published in 2020, UL Solutions developed the design guideline to offer potential baseline performance goals for indoor lighting specifiers and building owners to consider when seeking circadian entrainment in addition to quality illumination.

-We developed UL 24480 for those who design and specify lighting in buildings and wish to provide light for vision and for circadian entrainment for typical day-active and night-inactive people.
+We developed DG 24480 for those who design and specify lighting in buildings and wish to provide light for vision and for circadian entrainment for typical day-active and night-inactive people.

 Working with lighting specifiers, distributors, manufacturers, researchers and institutes like the U.S. General Services Administration (GSA) and the Lighting Research Center (LRC), we are poised to follow the lighting industry’s needs as human-centric lighting technology advances.

 Circadian field measurement solutions

 Our experts map the circadian score of an indoor space and provide test reports and a circadian heat map.